pryan1068/kismet2cot/README.md

 >python k2c.py

 You can run kismet first or k2c.py first.
 Doesn't matter.

+To view debugging output on the console, pass in -log=debug like so:

+>python k2c.py -log=debug

 # Design
 A kismet plugin was considered.
 A c++ version would require binaries to be generated for every possible platform (intel, arm, etc.).
 A script solution will be more portable. kismet also allows Javascript plugins.
 But Javascript does not allow TCP connections to be made, which prevents sending out cot on unicast or multicast.
 NodeJS would work, but there's a decent TAK library for python (PyTAK) that takes care of protobuf, certificates, etc. Not sure if that exists for NodeJS.